aokolowicz/mini-wras-analysis/README.md

 cd mini-wras-analysis
 ```

 3. Run the script by selecting the appropriate keyword and file extension within the `list_files()` function.
-For example, use `list_files(dir_tree, 'day', '.dat')` to specify the directory tree `dir_tree`, filter files by the keyword `'day'`, and limit results to files with the `'.dat'` extension.:
+For example, use `list_files(dir_tree, 'day', 'C.dat')` to specify the directory tree `dir_tree`, filter files by the keyword `'day'`, and limit results to files with the `'C.dat'` extension.

 ```bash
 python number_concentration_filewise.py